hecatia-elegua/bilge/README.md

 - readability suffers
 - offset, cast or masking errors could go unnoticed
 - bit fiddling, shifting and masking is done all over the place, in contrast to bitfields
-- beginners suffer, although I would argue even seniors, since it's more like: "Why do we need to learn and debug bit fiddling if we can get most of it done by using bitfields?"
+- beginners suffer, although I would argue even seniors, since it's more like: "Why do we need to learn and debug bit fiddling if we can get most of it done by using structs?"
 - reimplementing different kinds of _fallible nested-struct enum-tuple array field access_ might not be so fun

 ### modular-bitfield